envico801/clean-code-javascript/anki/README.md

 ###### ID2

 A:: =============================================
 Choose one term and stick with it.
-If you decide to use 'user', use it consistently throughout your application instead of mixing terms like 'client' or 'customer' for the same concept.
+If you decide to use `user`, use it consistently throughout your application instead of mixing terms like `client` or `customer` for the same concept.

 **Good:**
 ```javascript